Best areas in Dublin — what the data says

 Dublin EDs with the highest education levels

 Third-level qualification rate by area.
-Consistently high in south Dublin, Dún Laoghaire–Rathdown, Clontarf, Blackrock, and Ranelagh.
+South Dublin, Dún Laoghaire–Rathdown, Clontarf, Blackrock, and Ranelagh all rank near the top.

 | Electoral Division | Third Level % |